kusumotoa/wiki-work/Advanced-Usage.md

 ```

 Image transition is only applied for image from network by default.
 If you want it been applied for image from cache as well, using `SDWebImageForceTransition` option.

+### Animated Image (5.0)
+SDWebImage 5.0 provide a full stack solution for animated image loading, rendering and decoding.

+Since animated image appear many part of current applications.

+#### Loading
+`UIImage/NSImage` is really familiar for Cocoa/Cocoa Touch developer.
+Which hold a reference for bitmap image storage and let it works for `UIImageView/NSImageView`.
+However, these class for animated image support not works so well for many aspect.
+You can check `-[SDImageCoderHelper animatedImageWithFrames:]` for detailed reason.

+So we create a new class called `SDAnimatedImage`, which is subclass of `UIImage/NSImage`.
+This class will use our animated image coder and support animated image rendering for `SDAnimatedImageView`.
+By subclassing `UIImage/NSImage`, this allow it to be integrated with most framework API.
+Including our `SDImageCache`'s memory cache, as well as `SDWebImageManager`, `SDWebImageDownloader`'s completion block.

+All the method not listed in the header files will just fallback to the super implementation.
+Which allow you to just set this `SDAnimatedImage` to normal `UIImageView/NSImageView` class and show a static poster image.
+At most of time, you don't need complicated check for this class.
+It just work.

+This animated image works together with `SDAnimatedImageView` (see below), and we have a `SDAnimatedImageView+WebCache` category to use all the familiar view category methods.

+#### Rendering

+SDWebImage provide a animated image view called `SDAnimatedImageView` to do animated image rendering.
+It's a subclass of `UIImageView/NSImageView`, which means you can integrate it easier for most of framework API.

+When the `SDAnimatedImageView` was trigged by `setImage:`, it will decided how to rendering the image base on image instance.
+If the image is a `SDAnimatedImage`, it will try to do animated image rendering, and start animation immediately. ]When the image is a `UIImage/NSImage`, it will call super method instead to behave like a normal `UIImageView/NSImageView` (Note `UIImage/NSImage` also can represent a animated one.)

+The benefit from this custom image view is that you can control the rendering config base on your use case.
+We all know that animated image will consume much more memory because it needs to decode all image frames into memory. `UIImageView` with animated `UIImage` on iOS/tvOS will always store all frames into memory, which may consume huge memory forbig animated images like GIF.
+ and cause OOM.
+However, `NSImageView` on macOS will always decode animated image just in time without cache, consume huge CPU usage for big animated images like GIF.

+So as `SDAnimatedImageView`, by default will decode and cache the image frames with a buffer (where the buffer size is calculated based on memory usage), when the buffer size out of limit, the older image frame will be purged to free up memory.
+This allows you to keep a balance in both CPU & memory.
+However, you can also set up your own buffer size, check `maxBufferSize` property for more detailed information.

+#### Decoding

+To support animated image view rendering.
+All the image coder plugin should support to decode individual frame instead of just return a simple image using the `SDImageCoder` method `decodedImageWithData:options:`.
+So this is why we introduce a new protocol `SDAnimatedImageCoder`.

+In `SDAnimatedImageCoder`, you need to provide all information used for animated image rendering.
+Such as frame image, frame duration, total frame count and total loop count.
+All the built-in animated coder (including `GIF`, `WebP`, `APNG`) support this protocol, which means you can use it to show these animated image format right in `SDAnimatedImageView`.

+However, if you have your own desired image format, you can try to provide your own by implementing this protocol, add your coder plugin, then all things done.

+#### Customization

+For advanced user, since `SDAnimatedImage` also contains a protocol, which allow you to customize your own animated image class.
+You can specify `SDWebImageContextAnimatedImageClass` for your custom implementation class to load.
+For example, here is a plugin for YYImage, which you can directly load `YYImage` with `YYAnimatedImageView` using SDWebImage's loading & caching system, see [SDWebImageYYPlugin](https://github.com/SDWebImage/SDWebImageYYPlugin) for detailed information.